Holidays in Merano

 For more information on the Mobil Card head to the 'Cards & Passes' tab.

-Inghams guided walks - included in your holiday
+Inghams guided walks are included on your holiday in Merano

-The walks will run every Monday and Friday from the 19th May to the end of season and you can add them onto your holiday at the time of booking, through My Booking or by calling us on 01483 319 652.
+The walks will run every Monday (Moderate-Challenging) and Friday (Easy-Moderate) from the 12th May-26th Sep 2025.
+You can add them onto your holiday at the time of booking, through My Booking or by calling us.

 Routes may vary from week to week but as a guide you can see some of our planned routes below: